sam45564/node-express-tsc-boilerplate/README.md

 ---

-**NOTE:** The project doesn't have CI/CD script, Docker script and test framework as of now.
-Keep an eye on this project as all missing features will be added soon.🤞<br/><br/>
+**NOTE:** The project doesn't have CI/CD script and test framework.
+It is totally an individual's preference and can add desired CI/CD scritps and testing framework at the time of adding functionalities.<br/><br/>
-Clone the project, add your functionalities in REST approach and have fun 😊
+Clone the project, add your functionalities and have fun 😊